1997 Fun Facts, Trivia, and History

 - 185,000 UPS Teamsters went on strike for 18 days.

 - Lottie Williams of Tulsa, Oklahoma was the first person to be struck by re-entering space debris.
 On January 22, 1997, Williams was walking through a park when she saw what looked like a shooting star.
 A little while later, she felt a tap on her shoulder that turned out to be a small piece of burned mesh.
-An further analysis revealed that the mesh was part of a returning Delta II rocket.
+Further analysis revealed that the mesh was part of a returning Delta II rocket.

 - The overall inflation rate between 1997 and 2018 was 2.14%.
 However, college tuition experienced an average inflation rate of 5.07% per year for the same period.
 Since the Federal Reserve aims for two percent inflation over time, this was an exceptionally high rate of inflation.
 In other words, college tuition costing $10,000 in 1997 would cost $28,257.60 in 2018, a difference of $18,257.60.